Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

   - Below the hero image, a small section will appear with the title 'join the community and a register button, again, for easy navigation while making the signing up process easy and simple for the user.

-  - There will be a 'sneak peak' section with a small number of theories that draw new users to the site and allows them to see what the website is all about.
+  - There will be a 'sneak peak' section with a small number of theories that draw new users to the site and allow them to see what the website is all about.
 The theories that appear in this section are posted by the website creator.
     - When these are clicked on, a larger page appears with an enlarged image and text for the user to easily read.
 There is a close icon at the top of the page and a close button at the button.
   - Underneath this area, there is a small section with the title of 'want to see more?' that redirects users to the register page.
 The redirects to the register page persuade the user to signup to have full access to the website without any hassle.